Gareth Widdop: Castleford Tigers

-On 6 October 2022, it was confirmed that Widdop had signed for Castleford on a two-year deal.
+On 6 October 2022, it was confirmed that Widdop had signed for the Castleford Tigers on a two-year deal.

+Widdop played 21 games for Castleford in the Super League XXVIII season as the club finished 11th on the table narrowly avoiding relegation.

+On 18 October 2023, the Tigers announced that Widdop would depart the club by mutual consent, with Widdop later confirming his retirement from professional rugby league.

+Halifax Panthers

+On 23 December 2023, it was reported that Widdop would come out of retirement and sign for his hometown club Halifax to play in the RFL Championship in 2024.

 International career

-On 1 June 2010 Widdop received a surprise call-up into new England coach Steve McNamara's 19-man squad for the match against France on 12 June 2010.
-Widdop featured at fullback and scored a try with his first touch of the ball, he also kicked 2 goals when Kevin Sinfield was substituted in England's 60-6 win.
+On 1 June 2010, Widdop received a surprise call-up into new England coach Steve McNamara's 19-man squad for the match against France on 12 June 2010.
+Widdop featured at fullback and scored a try with his first touch of the ball, he also kicked 2 goals when Kevin Sinfield was substituted in England's 60–6 win.

 In mid-September, Widdop was once again called up to the England squad for the Four Nations, he started at fullback in an 18-all draw in the warm up match against New Zealand Māori in which he kicked 3 goals at Mt Smart Stadium.
-Widdop was once again on the scoresheet as England lost their opening game 24-10 against reigning world champions New Zealand, scoring a try and kicking a goal in the 24-10 loss at Westpac Stadium.
-Widdop was not selected for the game against Australia but was on the interchange bench in the final game against Papua New Guinea where he came on at centre to kick a goal in the 36-10 victory at Eden Park.
+Widdop was once again on the scoresheet as England lost their opening game 24–10 against reigning world champions New Zealand, scoring a try and kicking a goal in the 24–10 loss at Westpac Stadium.
+Widdop was not selected for the game against Australia but was on the interchange bench in the final game against Papua New Guinea where he came on at centre to kick a goal in the 36–10 victory at Eden Park.

-In the opening match of the 2011 Four Nations, Widdop was named on the interchange bench for England against Wales where he scored a try with the final play of the game in the 42-4 win at Leigh Sports Village.
-Widdop featured in England's final match against Australia on the interchange bench in a 30-8 loss at Elland Road.
+In the opening match of the 2011 Four Nations, Widdop was named on the interchange bench for England against Wales where he scored a try with the final play of the game in the 42–4 win at Leigh Sports Village.
+Widdop featured in England's final match against Australia on the interchange bench in a 30–8 loss at Elland Road.
 Widdop played in all 4 matches and scored a try in the tournament.